-- 1) Plagiarism. - 2) Cheating. - 3) Copying. - 4) Stealing and/or sharing exam, quiz, lab, or any other instructional questions, answers, or forms to further one or more students' grades or progress. - 5) Altering records. - 6) Accessing other users' email accounts or network storage accounts and/or attempting to read, delete, copy, modify or interfere with the transferring and receiving of electronic communications. - 7) Violation of the District's Acceptable Use Policy. - 8) Assisting another student to perform any of the above actions, except to the extent such actions are at the direction of a teacher.
+- 1) Plagiarism, which may include the use of automated tools (artificial intelligence or machine learning tools such as ChatGPT).
+Each student is expected to complete each assignment without substantive assistance from others, including automated tools, unless the student's teacher explicitly permits the use of automated tools on a particular assignment.
+Any such use must be in compliance with the expectations provided by the teacher. - 2) Cheating. - 3) Copying. - 4) Stealing and/or sharing exam, quiz, lab, or any other instructional questions, answers, or forms to further one or more students' grades or progress. - 5) Altering records. - 6) Accessing other users' email accounts or network storage accounts and/or attempting to read, delete, copy, modify or interfere with the transferring and receiving of electronic communications. - 7) Violation of the District's Acceptable Use Policy. - 8) Assisting another student to perform any of the above actions, except to the extent such actions are at the direction of a teacher.